 Are you a beginner looking for the most affordable full-range Spektrum RC radio?
 Maybe you're a seasoned pilot with a perfectly fine 72MHz radio system and have your heart set on one of these awesome little bind-n-fly planes, but you don't want to spend a fortune a new radio system?

-For a ridiculously low price of around $60 you can have a brand new full-range DXM2 5-channel transmitter with all the basic functions such as servo reversing, delta wing mix, HI-Low rates, and even a trainer system compatible with Spektrum and JR radios.
+For dirt cheap (if you can even find one) you can have a brand new full-range DXM2 5-channel transmitter with all the basic functions such as servo reversing, delta wing mix, HI-Low rates, and even a trainer system compatible with Spektrum and JR radios.
 Ya, you can even hook this bad boy to your instructor's Spektrum transmitter's trainer port instead of using a buddy box!

 You're probably wondering how this radio can be sold at this price.
 There must be a catch right?
 Well, the DX5e is not a computer radio full of programmable mixes or model memory.
 It's a basic get-the-job-done radio at a very affordable price.
 Another factor keeping the price down is the lack of a rechargeable battery pack and charger.
 The transmitter uses 4 AA standard batteries.

 This radio is perfect for a beginner on a tight budget, or someone needing a transmitter for that bind-n-fly plane they can't live without.
 However, if you're a hardcore RC'er looking for a Spektrum RC radio system with computer mixes, model memory, digital trims and all that good stuff we've been spoiled with over the past few years, then you probably want to check out the DX6i or DX7.